Skip to main content

 The final blow, in the debtors' telling, was the fire at Crystal City.
 The first-day papers say a late-2025 fire at that facility cut mining capacity and revenue by as much as 50%.
 External coverage repeated the same point, describing a fire that cut capacity in half and a filing driven by both lease pressure and an operating outage.
 By the petition date, the debtors were telling the court they needed financing to preserve asset value long enough to market the fleet and related site assets in an orderly process rather than falling into a disorderly liquidation.

 NFN8's public materials and its bankruptcy filings describe a company that tried to build more than a straightforward self-mining operation.
 On its public site, NFN8 says it started in 2017 and built a mining platform with a software layer that determines what to mine and when to sell.
 The company also identified Josh Moore as CEO, while the bankruptcy filings place NFN8 Group above NFN8 Capital and NFN8 Holdings in the debtor structure.
-That split matters in the case because NFN8 Capital held equipment and sale-leaseback relationships, while NFN8 Holdings leased and operated miners within the integrated platform described in the first-day papers.
+NFN8 Capital held equipment and sale-leaseback relationships, while NFN8 Holdings leased and operated miners within the integrated platform described in the first-day papers.

 The physical footprint was concentrated in Texas and Iowa.
 The bankruptcy record identifies operating sites in Crystal City, Texas, Pleasant Shelby, Iowa, and Prairie Rose, Iowa.
 Public-facing materials describe a much larger expansion story around the same footprint.
 In February 2025, NFN8 said it had expanded a Texas property spanning 450,000 square feet on 22 acres, with 70,000 square feet dedicated to mining operations and repairs and capacity increased from 6 megawatts to 10 megawatts.
 A separate company article described a Texas mining facility with a 10-megawatt electrical setup and a push-pull airflow system designed to control heat.

 The Iowa sites fit the same growth story.
 NFN8 said one Iowa facility was already operating around 10 megawatts, with plans for another 8.5 megawatts of capacity in the same February 2025 release.
-Those public claims make the bankruptcy filing more legible: the company had spent 2024 and early 2025 presenting itself as a scaling operator with real site infrastructure, but it entered chapter 11 less than a year later while trying to sell substantially all assets.
-The court filings do not read like a case built around a single failed machine purchase.
-They read like a case built around a stressed operating platform with multiple sites, a large fleet, and contractual obligations layered on top of the mining business.
+The company presented itself as a scaling operator with site infrastructure through early 2025, then entered chapter 11 less than a year later while seeking to sell substantially all assets across multiple sites, a large fleet, and the contractual obligations layered on top of the mining business.

 The most distinctive part of the business model was the equipment program.
 NFN8 publicly promoted an equipment purchase and buyback program in which customers purchased mining equipment, NFN8 operated that equipment in company facilities, customers received fixed monthly payments for two to four years, and the equipment could later be repurchased.
 The first-day declaration describes the same structure from the debtor side as a sale-leaseback program: NFN8 Capital sold mining supercomputers to counterparties and simultaneously leased them back on fixed terms, while NFN8 Holdings operated the machines as part of the larger mining platform.
 In January 2025, NFN8 also said it had finished 2024 debt-free apart from those sale-leaseback obligations after repaying more than $11 million to NYDIG.
-The chapter 11 record shows how narrow that distinction turned out to be.
-Even if conventional equipment debt had been reduced, the sale-leaseback structure still left the business exposed when mining revenue weakened.
+Those sale-leaseback obligations remained after the NYDIG repayment.

 NFN8 was also still refining its operating strategy before the filing.
 In May 2025, the company announced a shift to immersion cooling, and in February 2025 it announced an energy arrangement with TESS Energy Solutions involving a thermal battery system.
-Those releases do not change the chapter 11 facts, but they do show that the debtors were still pushing expansion, efficiency, and cost-reduction initiatives shortly before the filing.
-That makes the bankruptcy timeline look less like a long, obvious unwind and more like an operating business that kept trying to stabilize around an increasingly fragile capital structure.
+The debtors announced these expansion and cost-reduction initiatives within roughly a year of the filing.

 The proposed financing package came from Twelve Bridge Capital and was designed to bridge the debtors into a sale.
 The DIP motion proposed a senior secured superpriority priming facility of up to $2.75 million, structured as a multi-draw term loan with NFN8 Group as borrower and the two affiliates as guarantors.
 The motion set interest at 13.0% per year, payable in kind on a monthly basis, with a 3.0% default-rate step-up.
 It also described a broad collateral package over cash, equipment, insurance proceeds, intellectual property, bank accounts, and other property, subject to a carve-out and the exclusion of avoidance actions themselves.

 That sale linkage appears again in the lender protections.
 The interim order preserved a carve-out for statutory fees and professional fees, including a post-default cap of $150,000 for debtor professionals after a carve-out trigger notice.
 It also provided that Twelve Bridge would have credit-bid rights only after entry of a final order.
-That distinction matters because early headlines about the case focused on a $2.75 million DIP, but the operative interim relief as of March 6 was materially tighter.
-External reports still described a DIP financing package tied to asset liquidation and a case backed by Twelve Bridge, but the filed order shows the court-approved bridge was narrower than the headline commitment.
+Early headlines focused on a $2.75 million DIP, while the interim relief approved as of March 6 was smaller.
+External reports described a DIP financing package tied to asset liquidation backed by Twelve Bridge; the filed interim order authorized the $750,000 initial draw.

 The cash system also mattered because NFN8 mined Bitcoin, sold it, and converted it into operating cash through a relatively compact account structure.
 The cash management motion says the debtors used five Burling Bank accounts plus a Kraken wallet.
 Bitcoin mined by the business was sold on Kraken, with cash moving into the NFN8 Holdings account and then into the NFN8 Capital operating account to fund payroll, bills, and other ordinary-course expenses.
 The motion also says a non-debtor affiliate, NFN8 Inc., reimbursed the debtors for payroll, rent, utilities, and electricity under service arrangements, and that one account was used when physical checks were required.

 The court approved that framework on an interim basis early in the case, and the utility order separately approved a $7,500 adequate-assurance deposit for utility providers.
-Taken together, the DIP and cash-management papers show a case focused on preserving operational continuity only to the extent necessary to market the assets.
-The debtors were not asking the court for a large, open-ended operating runway.
-They were asking for enough liquidity and administrative stability to keep the fleet, sites, and counterparties intact while they tested the market.
+The DIP and cash-management relief was sized to preserve the fleet, sites, and counterparty arrangements during the marketing period rather than to fund an open-ended operating runway.

 Sale Timeline and Tax-Lien Objections